Bioko: Geography

-The fire skink, a species of lizard found on the island, carries the scientific name of Mochlus fernandi, derived from Fernando Po, the former name of the island.
+The fire skink, a species of lizard found on the island, carries the scientific name of Mochlus fernandi, derived from Fernando Pó, the former name of the island.

-Fernando Po (with the spelling "Poo") is the setting for a Cold War standoff in Robert Shea and Robert Anton Wilson's Illuminatus Trilogy.

 Geology

 The island is composed mostly of basalt, mostly alkali basalt and hawaiites, and to a lesser extent mugearites.

+Climate

+The island shows a strong north-south rainfall gradient driven by relief and the West African monsoon.
+Mean annual rainfall is ~1930 mm at Malabo (north) and ~10920 mm at Ureka in the south, among the highest recorded values in Africa.
+The principal wet season is April-October, with a drier season roughly November-March.

+Protected areas and ecology

+Two protected areas cover ~40% of the island: Pico Basilé National Park (est. 2000; ~32,256 ha) in the north, and the Luba Crater Scientific Reserve (~51,000 ha) in the south, a Key Biodiversity Area and AZE site centered on Mount Luba and the Gran Caldera.

+Bioko forms part of the Cameroon line and hosts lowland Cross–Sanaga–Bioko coastal forests and Mount Cameroon and Bioko montane forests at elevation.

+The endemic Pennant’s red colobus Piliocolobus pennantii (CR) now persists primarily in southwest Bioko, and the drill Mandrillus leucophaeus (incl. the Bioko drill M. l. poensis) is globally Endangered.
+Long-term monitoring indicates that illegal bushmeat hunting is the principal threat to Bioko’s primates, with tens of thousands of carcasses recorded in Malabo’s market over multi-year surveys despite environmental legislation.

 Demographics

-The island has a population of 335,048 inhabitants (2015 Census).
+The island has a population of 335,048 inhabitants (2015 Census), divided into 2 provinces and then into 4 districts – Malabo (271,008), Baney (29,366), Luba (26,331) and Riaba (8.343).
 Its historic indigenous people are the Bubi people, who currently constitute 58% of the population.
 Other ethnicities include the Fang at 16%, Fernandinos at 12%, and the Igbo at 7%, as well as African and European immigrants.

 Languages

 Spanish has been an official language since 1844 when Spain took control of the island.
 It is still the language of education and administration, related to the more than 100 years as a Spanish colony.
-67.6% of Equatoguineans can speak Spanish, especially those living in the capital, Malabo, on Bioko.
+67% of Equatoguineans can speak Spanish, especially those living in the capital, Malabo, on Bioko.

 The Bube language, with about 50,000 speakers, and various dialects, is the original language of the inhabitants of Bioko.
 However, given the numerous ethnic groups and peoples who operated on Bioko, a creole language developed, known as Pichi.
 It is based on English grammar, from the period when the British operated bases for their forces.
-It also incorporates West African languages from Nigeria and Liberia, Portuguese vocabulary which forms a considerable part of the Krio language, which had developed in Sierra Leone.
-Workers came from all these areas in the 19th through much of the 20th century.
+It also incorporates West African languages from Nigeria and Liberia, as well as Portuguese vocabulary, which forms a considerable part of the Krio language, which had developed in Sierra Leone.
+Workers came to Bioko from all of these areas in the 19th through much of the 20th century.